vdovych/DM_TERROR/README.md

 Going to update readme with notes of interesting stuff as I find it

 For example, half of all attacks have 0 casualties and half of all attacks are bombings, interesting coincidence, gonna check how these halves intersect

+Upd.
+Half of bombings have no casualties

+Also there have been 1115 succesful bombings that have 0 casualties and 0 property damage